This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-Making a recipe that calls for smoked paprika and can’t find it?
-Smoked paprika is a unique spice that it is hard to replace!
+Smoked paprika is a unique spice that is hard to replace!
 It’s similar to the more common Hungarian sweet paprika, but it’s Spanish and made from peppers that were smoked over a fire.
 This infuses a smoky flavor into anything it touches!
-It is not spicy (though there’s a hot variation: avoid that!).
-Other names for this spice are: pimentón, Spanish smoked paprika or sweet smoked paprika.

 Best substitutes for smoked paprika

-1. Liquid smoke (for flavor).
+1. Liquid smoke (for flavor)

-The best substitute for smoked paprika that infuses a smoky flavor into food?
-Liquid smoke.
-Liquid smoke is very strong and if you use too much it can be overpowering.
-So be light handed!
-What’s the conversion: 1 teaspoon smoked paprika = ½ teaspoon liquid smoke.
-You could also add another ½ teaspoon regular paprika for color.
+The best substitute for smoked paprika that infuses a smoky flavor into food is liquid smoke.
+Liquid smoke is very strong, and if you use too much, it can be overpowering.
+Be light-handed!

-2. Regular paprika + cumin (for color).
+2. Regular paprika + cumin (for color)

-Here’s a substitute for smoked paprika that’s approximates it in color and nuance, but not in smoky flavor.
-If you’re really in a pinch, this could do: but it’s far cry from the original.
 Make a mixture of 2 parts regular paprika (also known as Hungarian sweet paprika) and 1 part cumin.
-That means 1 teaspoon smoked paprika = 2/3 teaspoon regular paprika + ⅓ teaspoon cumin (it doesn’t have to be exact).
+That means 1 teaspoon smoked paprika = 2/3 teaspoon regular paprika + ⅓ teaspoon cumin.
+It doesn’t have to be exact.

 Where to buy smoked paprika

-Many online sources have some bogus ideas for smoked paprika substitutes: like chipotle powder and cayenne.
-Please do not use these: they would be much too spicy!
-If you can’t find either of the above options, save yourself the heartache and buy it online.
-Then you can experience the full effect of real smoked paprika: you won’t be disappointed.
+If you can’t find either of the above options in your local grocery store, save yourself the heartache and just buy it online.
+Then you can experience the full effect of real smoked paprika.
+You won’t be disappointed.

 About the authors